mariannatsapali/fashion-blog/README.md

 3. Set up MongoDB:

    - Create a MongoDB database.
-   - Update the database connection string in `app.js` with your MongoDB credentials.
+   - Update the database connection string in `app.js` (replace [MONGODBURL] with your MongoDB credentials).

 4. Run the application: